KakaoCup/Kakao/kakao-ext-clicks/README.md

 KakaoClicksTestRule(visualClicksConfig = VisualClicksConfig())
 ```

+to apply config to all types of clicks

-`VisualClicksConfig` data class has some customization options, like color and radius of the tap circle.
+`VisualClicksConfig` data class has some customization options: like color and radius of the tap circle.

 ## Global Center coordinates

 There are some cases when standard espresso coordinates not working.
-For example clicking on center of the view with applied property animations or transitions.
+For example clicking on center of the view  with applied property animations or transitions with help of `GeneralLocation.VISIBLE_CENTER`.
 See explanation on why it happens [here](https://github.com/avito-tech/avito-android/pull/308).

 `VisibleCenterGlobalCoordinatesProvider` to the rescue.